-I am a poet and scholar based in Sydney.
-My forthcoming book, The Afterlives of Specimens, uncovers startling intersections of medicine and mourning catalysed by the American Civil War, as seen through Walt Whitman's poetry and prose (University of Iowa Press's Whitman Series).
-This project has been supported by grants and fellowships from the Library of Congress, the Mütter Museum / College of Physicians of Philadelphia, the Australian Academy of the Humanities, and the University of Sydney.
-I am grateful for the ongoing support of the Writing and Society Research Centre at Western Sydney University, where I am a Research Associate.
+Lindsay’s nonfiction book, The Afterlives of Specimens, uncovers an interwoven network of mourning rituals and anatomical investigations undertaken by the poet Walt Whitman and his medical and literary contemporaries to unsettle divisions between science and spirit (Iowa Whitman Series 2017).
+The archival research underpinning this project was supported by grants and fellowships from the Kluge Centre at Library of Congress, the Mütter Museum / College of Physicians of Philadelphia, the Australian Academy of the Humanities, Western Sydney University and the University of Sydney.
+Lindsay is a Research Associate with the Writing and Society Research Centre at Western Sydney University, where she also teaches nineteenth-century literature.

 A dual citizen of Australia and the US, Lindsay has spent most of her life living and writing in and around Sydney.
 She grew up in Alabama, Kentucky, and Kansas before moving to Australia nineteen years ago.
 Transpacific dissociative perspectives on both of her ‘home’ countries are central to her creative practice.
 Before her career as a writer, Lindsay was a social worker and an advocate for gender violence survivors.